Spatial Mode Encoding for Quantum Key Distribution: From Hundreds to Thousands of Modes: Introduction

-In this work, we present a proof-of-principle demonstration of high-dimensional QKD scheme using position-momentum modes of entangled photons generated via SPDC.
+In this work, we present a proof-of-principle high-dimensional QKD scheme using position-momentum modes of entangled photons generated via SPDC.
 Here Alice detects one photon of an entangled pair, which is randomly directed via a 50:50 beam splitter into one of two mutually unbiased bases (MUBs): the position or momentum basis, which are conjugate variables linked by a Fourier transform~\cite{P-x_QKD}.
 This measurement projects the partner photon into a corresponding high-dimensional spatial mode, which is sent to Bob.
 Bob uses an identical detection setup, also randomly selecting between the two MUBs.
-In this way, high-dimensional state preparation and measurement are unified into a single process, eliminating the need for complex optical modulation or state encoding.
+In this way, high-dimensional state preparation and measurement are unified into a single passive process that eliminates the need for complex optical modulation or external random number generation, as both the MUB choice and photon-pair mode selection arise intrinsically from the SPDC process.
 Spatial mode detection is performed using event-based single-photon cameras~\cite{Nomerotski2019,ASI2}, which can time-tag every detected photon with nanosecond precision allowing for high-resolution coincidence imaging in both position and momentum bases, with the potential to access thousands of spatial modes.
-In this proof-of-principle implementation, the best-performing configuration for photon information efficiency uses 90 spatial modes, yielding 5.07 bits per detected photon.
-For maximum bit rate, the system performs optimally with 361 spatial modes, reaching 0.9\,Kb/s.
-While not a record for any degree of freedom~\cite{zhong2015photon}, this is the highest dimensionality yet achieved for spatial mode encoding, and can potentially be further increased by multiplexing with additional degree of freedom such as time-bins~\cite{TimebinHDQKD}.
-The performance of our current demonstration is significantly limited by the quantum efficiency, spatial and timing resolution of the camera.
-However, we show theoretically that using next-generation superconducting nanowire array cameras~\cite{Wollman2019,Oripov2023}, it is possible to achieve 10.9 bits per photon at 2500 spatial modes or over 3.1\,Mb/s bit rate while operating with 5100 spatial modes.
+In the present experiment, we achieved a photon information efficiency of 5.07 bits per detected photon using 90 spatial modes and a maximum sifted key rate of 0.9\,Kb/s with 361 modes.
+The performance of our current demonstration is significantly limited by the quantum efficiency, spatial and timing resolution of the camera as well as the brightness of the SPDC source.
+To assess the attainable performance under improved hardware conditions, we model the system using parameters consistent with next-generation superconducting nanowire array cameras~\cite{Wollman2019,Oripov2023} and increased source brightness.
+Under these assumptions, photon efficiencies approaching 9 bits per photon at 2000 spatial modes and secret-key rates exceeding 700\,Mb/s at 4400 modes are projected, providing an estimate of the achievable scaling of spatial-mode QKD with future detector advancements.